 3. The song became so famous that there was a movie released as Naan Aanaiyital in 1966 with MGR in the lead.

-5. Vijaya Productions is the one of the legendary producers of movies in South India.
+5. Vijaya Productions is one of the legendary producers of movies in South India.
 Nagi Reddi setup the Asia’s biggest studios at that time Vijaya Vahuni studios (now Vijaya Hospital, Forum Vijaya Mall and Green Park Hotel).
 Known for movies like Patala Bhairavi, Maya Bazaar, Enga Veetu Pillai (Ramudu Bheemadu) and Julie.
 He also started the Andhra Jyothi newspaper and Chandamama (now owned by Geodesic Information Systems), children’s magazine.
-Vijaya Productions stopped producing movies since 1982 and have come back in to production with Ajith’s Veeram (2014).
+Vijaya Productions stopped producing movies since 1982 and have come back into production with Ajith’s Veeram (2014).

 - Many shades like a rainbow – Reminiscences of B Nagi Reddi

 YouTube link of Enga Veetu Pillai